All Episodes

 I'll help out around the house.

-The idea being paid to uh stay in school bodes well for Dylan Ebright.
+The idea of being paid to stay in school bodes well for Dylan Ebright.

-He dropped out a few years ago and now fixes electronics, even though he got his GED.
+He dropped out a few years ago and now fixes electronics.

 By the way, let me find it.

-Speaking of education, just stick with me on this, because that story of Arizona just cleared.
+Speaking of education, just stick with me on this because that story in Arizona just cleared.

-And I had this down the um this other story on education.
+And I had this down the other story of education.

 Here it is for our buddies at WorldNet Daily for a decade now.

-The composite score on the ACT college entrance exam for homeschooled students has been higher than the national average.
+The composite score on the ACT college entrance exam for homeschrueled students has been higher than the national average.

 And the 2006 stats, the most recent available, show the trend continuing.

-A year earlier, the average for homeschoolers is 22.5 compared to the national average, it includes public and private school students 20.9.
+A year earlier, the average for homeschoolers was 22.5 compared to the national average and includes public and private school students, 20.9.

 In fact, since 1985, research consistently shows that homeschoolers on average do better than the national average on standardized achievements tests for the elementary and secondary grade levels as well.